 This young lady was not some fly by night student with a gripe, but she was not a leader either.
 She was consistent.
 She cared about our group and about what she was learning.
 She could have been more involved but I spent more time trying new ways to reach people who did not care about out youth ministry or our church.

 She could have become a bigger voice for the program and the Lord

-I am not saying we should not reach sinner, it’s pretty much a mandate, but in my enthusiasm to reach sinner I forgot that the mandate was not just to reach more sinners but to make disciples of them (Matthew 28).
+I am not saying we should not reach sinners, it’s pretty much a mandate, but in my enthusiasm to reach sinners I forgot that the mandate was not just to reach more sinners but to make disciples of them (Matthew 28).
 I could have invested more into this young lady and some of the other students like her and they could have been the greatest evangelists we had.
 I wouldn’t have had to worry about meeting a pastor’s expectations because a core croup of mature believers would have already been doing that.

 Here is another statement Godin makes that we all should take to heart when we think about who we are paying attention to and investing in when it comes to our students,

 This one shift, a shift to building relationships between and among the core audience, to make plays for your audience instead of finding an audience for your plays, is the golden lesson that applies to just about every organization.

 I could have designed deeper more fulfilling messages and programs for the kids who cared about our youth ministry rather than thinking up the stuff that would have attracted students who did not care about who we were and what we represented, but I didn’t.
 Thankfully, I have become a better listener to the Holy Spirit those voices who care about what kind of youth ministry we are creating.